k9mail/k9mail-docs/docs/en/current/sending/sending_content.md

 ## Saving as draft

-K-9 will save your message in the remote Drafts folder if you press the back button and choose 'Safe as Draft'.
+K-9 will save your message in the remote Drafts folder if you press the back button and choose 'Safe as Draft', or choose the 'Save as Draft' menu option.

 ![Back Draft](img/sending_compose_draft.png)